-- 1. A suspension may and often does hamper the employee in the preparation of an answer to the charges.
+- 1. A suspension may and often does hamper the employee's preparations of answers to the charges.
 Sometimes that may be the very purpose of the suspension.
-Employers need to consider in each case whether it is fair to suspend when no immediate need to do so exists. - 2.
-A prolonged suspension of an employee on account of suspected misconduct unfortunately almost always leads to dismissal on account of that conduct.
-The interim inquiry and the disciplinary process run the risk of being influenced, prejudiced, and sometimes compromised by a premature and unnecessary suspension, especially if the suspension has been ordered by an officer more senior than those who are entrusted with the task of carrying out the inquiry.
-Suspicion hardens into firm belief for no particularly good reason other than a desire to protect the status quo represented by the suspended employee's absence from the workplace: Frank v Air New Zealand Ltd (Unreported) AEC 65/95.
+Employers need to consider, in each case, whether it is fair to suspend when no immediate need exists. - 2.
+A prolonged suspension of an employee, on account of suspected misconduct, unfortunately almost always leads to dismissal on account of that conduct.
+The interim inquiry and the disciplinary process run the risk of being influenced, prejudiced, and sometimes compromised, by a premature and unnecessary suspension, especially if the suspension has been ordered by an officer more senior than those carrying out the inquiry.

+Suspicion hardens into firm belief for no particularly good reason other than a desire to protect the status quo represented by the suspended employee's absence from the workplace.

+(Frank v Air New Zealand Ltd (Unreported) AEC 65/95)